Tony Kaseta

-Anthony Joseph Kaseta (September 9, 1923 – January 19, 1995) was a Lithuanian-American professional basketball center who played one season in the Professional Basketball League of America (PBLA) and one season in the National Basketball League (NBL).
+Anthony Joseph Kaseta (September 9, 1923 – January 19, 1995) was a Lithuanian-American professional basketball player.
+He played as a center for one season in the Professional Basketball League of America (PBLA) and one season in the National Basketball League (NBL).
 Kaseta was born in Michigan and during his youth lived with his mother and two older siblings in Detroit.
 During his career, he played for the Grand Rapids Rangers (PBLA, 1947–48) and the Detroit Vagabond Kings (NBL, 1948–49).